 - The courses for which you register at your host program or university have been approved for credit transfer back to Plymouth (each course requires a completed and approved Transfer Credit Approval form unless on the PSU course approved data base).

 - You enroll as and maintain full-time student status at the NSE host institution.
 As you are aware, only courses in which you earn a “C” or better will transfer back to PSU.

 - You complete the Cost Summary Form with the Global Education Office, listing all anticipated expenses including tuition, fees, books, accommodations, meals, flights, and other estimated living expenses.
 You will want to bring this form to your first appointment with the Financial Aid Office.

 FAFSA Filing While Away

 The FAFSA must be submitted every year if you are in need of any federal aid for the following school year.
 PSU’s priority deadline is March 1.
 Do not miss PSU’s priority March 1 FAFSA deadline if you are participating in a spring NSE semester program and plan to return to PSU the following fall semester.
 Please make arrangements to complete the application while you are away.
-This is your source for any PSU grants or scholarships, Federal work-study (which can be used once you return to PSU), Federal Perkins Loan, and Federal Supplemental Opportunity Grants.
-Late FAFSA filers may only be eligible for Federal Direct Loans, Federal PELL Grants, PLUS and Alternative loans.
+This is your source for any PSU grants or scholarships, Federal work-study (which can be used once you return to PSU), Federal Perkins Loan, and Federal Supplemental Opportunity Grants (SEOG).
+Late FAFSA filers may only be eligible for Federal Direct Loans, Federal PELL & SEOG Grants, PLUS and Alternative loans.